Security Model

 The exec tool is required for MCP servers (via CLI clients) and native PIM tools.
 But unrestricted exec would bypass all other restrictions.
 Exec approvals solve this with per-agent command allowlists.

-{ "defaults": { "security": "deny" }, "agents": { "main-agent": { "security": "full" }, "group-agent": { "security": "allowlist", "allowlist": [ { "pattern": "/path/to/travel-hub" }, { "pattern": "/path/to/calendar-cli" }, { "pattern": "/path/to/reminder-cli" }, { "pattern": "/path/to/contacts-cli" }, { "pattern": "/path/to/mail-inbox" }, { "pattern": "/path/to/mail-read" }, { "pattern": "/path/to/mail-list" } ] } }}Explicitly NOT allowlisted (blocked by absence):
+{ "defaults": { "security": "deny" }, "agents": { "main-agent": { "security": "allowlist", "ask": "on-miss", "allowlist": [ { "pattern": "/path/to/.local/bin/*" }, { "pattern": "/path/to/mcporter" }, { "pattern": "/path/to/openclaw" }, { "pattern": "/path/to/workspace/scripts/*" } ] }, "group-agent": { "security": "allowlist", "ask": "on-miss", "allowlist": [ { "pattern": "/path/to/travel-hub" }, { "pattern": "/path/to/mail-inbox" }, { "pattern": "/path/to/mail-read" }, { "pattern": "/path/to/mail-list" }, { "pattern": "/path/to/mail-auth-check" } ] } }}Explicitly NOT allowlisted for restricted agents (blocked by absence):

-- Mail send/reply/archive commands (blocks outbound email)
+- Mail modification commands (

-- General shell commands (
+obsidian-note,heartbeat-state) - General shell commands (

 curl,bash, etc.)